Updated on: 10/6/2021

 Just because someone was severely injured in an accident doesn’t mean that they can’t be held liable for hurting someone else.
 Criminal cases for vehicular homicide, vehicular assault, driving under the influence, felony hit-and-run, and other crimes can still proceed even if the perpetrator of those crimes was also injured in the wreck.

 If you were at fault for an accident, a personal injury attorney is unlikely to take your case.
-PIP is usually capped at $10,000, unless you pay more for a more generous plan; because personal injury attorneys usually work on a contingency fee basis, their payment would be taken out of that very limited pool of money that you need to pay for your treatment.
-Personal injury attorneys usually represent people who are not found to be at fault for accidents; injured victims who are not at fault can file claims for liability coverage, uninsured/underinsured motorist coverage, and in some cases be compensated out of the at-fault person’s personal assets.
+PIP is usually capped at $10,000, unless you pay more for a more generous plan.
+Because personal injury attorneys usually work on a contingency fee basis, their payment would be taken out of that very limited pool of money that you need to pay for your treatment.
+Our team of car accident attorneys usually represent people who are not found to be at fault for accidents; injured victims who are not at fault can file claims for liability coverage, uninsured/underinsured motorist coverage, and in some cases be compensated out of the at-fault person’s personal assets.